jrdegbe/thamesthrive-api/docs/qa/how_system_process_event_context.md

 22. If there is an error while fetching the geo location using the MaxMind API, the code logs the error message.

-The code for retrieving the profile's geo location in Tracardi follows the logic described above, enabling the system to determine and update the geo location information associated with the profile based on the available data from sessions, user agents, headers, and external APIs.
+The code for retrieving the profile's geo location in ThamesThrive follows the logic described above, enabling the system to determine and update the geo location information associated with the profile based on the available data from sessions, user agents, headers, and external APIs.